C-Sinclair/Podium/README.md

 A place to build RSS feeds and host Podcast content.

+A built in DAW for simple sound manipulation.
+    -   Multi track
+    -   Add, cut, paste loops
+    -   Bounce audio
+    -   Push bounces direct to storage

+### Audio Workstation
+JS implementation
+Could try and use WebAssembly

+### Frontend
+A slick React UI

+### Backend
-Implement Express, React and Node running in Docker containers.
+Implement Express and Node running in Docker containers.
+Or maybe more of Symfony PHP layer?